Sign In Forgot Password

 On the first day of Rosh Hashanah, in the afternoon, Jews customarily gather at a nearby stream or river to symbolically cast away their sins by throwing breadcrumbs into the water.
 This ceremony is called Tashlich (cast off).

-BLESSING THE CHILDREN EREV YOM KIPPUR
+BLESSING THE CHILDREN EREV YOM KIPPUR:

 A most meaningful tradition of the High Holy Day season is the blessing given by parents to their children just before they leave for the Kol Nidre Service at the synagogue.
 Throughout the ages, generations of Jewish parents have placed their hands on their children’s heads and implored G-d’s mercy, love and guidance for the year to come.